Kannely/hackathon2021/README.md

 First, you will have to clone the repository:
 ```
 git clone https://github.com/Kannely/hackathon2021.git
+cd hackathon2021
 ```

-Make sure you are on the master branch, otherwise you can change your branch with the following command:
+Make sure you are on the main branch, otherwise you can change your branch with the following command:
 ```
-git checkout master
+git checkout main
 ```

 Also check that you have Python 3 with a version above 3.6.